M1911 pistol: Early history and adaptations

 The M1911 pistol originated in the late 1890s as the result of a search for a suitable self-loading (or semi-automatic) pistol to replace the variety of revolvers in service at the time.
-The United States was adopting new firearms at a phenomenal rate; several new pistols and two all-new service rifles (M1892/96/98 Krag and M1895 Navy Lee), as well as a series of revolvers by Colt and Smith & Wesson for the Army and Navy, were adopted just in that decade.
+The United States was rapidly adopting new firearms; several new pistols and two all-new service rifles (M1892/96/98 Krag and M1895 Navy Lee), as well as a series of revolvers by Colt and Smith & Wesson for the Army and Navy, were adopted within this decade.

-The next decade would see a similar pace, including the adoption of several more revolvers and an intensive search for a self-loading pistol that would culminate in the official adoption of the M1911 after the turn of the decade.
+The next decade would see a similar pace, including the adoption of several more revolvers and an intensive search for a self-loading pistol, culminating in the official adoption of the M1911 after the turn of the decade.
 Hiram S. Maxim had designed a self-loading rifle in the 1880s, but was preoccupied with machine guns.
-Nevertheless, the application of his principle of using recoil energy to reload led to several self-loading pistols in 1896.
+Nevertheless, the application of his recoil-energy reloading principle led to several self-loading pistols in 1896.
 The designs caught the attention of various militaries, each of which began programs to find a suitable one for their forces.
 In the U.S., such a program would lead to a formal test at the turn of the 20th century.